mayldute/TotemAnimalQuizBot/README.md

 @TotemAnimalQuizBot is an interactive Telegram quiz bot designed to promote the Moscow Zoo’s adoption program.
 It helps users discover their "totem animal" and learn more about how they can become a guardian of one of the zoo's animals.

 **Functionality:**

 Easy Interaction – The bot starts with the /start command or a button.
-It guides the user through the entire quiz process by asking multiple-choice questions.\n
+It guides the user through the entire quiz process by asking multiple-choice questions.

 Interactive Quiz – Sequential questions with images help determine the user’s totem animal.

 Answer Processing Algorithm – Each answer is assigned points, which ultimately determine the result.